The 11 Best Fine Art Photographers in Melbourne

 1. Masa Hoss

 Portrait and fine art photographer Masa Hoss creates beautiful, thought-provoking visual art.
 These are highly conceptual works, usually exploring a theme (e.g. “flow”) or heavy on symbolism (e.g., “the black swan”).
-Hoss’s efforts are as varied as her imagination, from highly creative portraits, to studies in shapes and textures, and more.
-Her symbolic minimalist images, in particular, are incredibly striking, and available as fine art prints.
+Masa’s efforts are as varied as her imagination, from highly creative portraits to studies in shapes and textures, and more.
+Her symbolic minimalist images, in particular, are incredibly striking and available as fine art prints.

 Like many other Melbourne fine art photographers, Ulrike Perkins experiments with techniques and styles.
-The bulk of her art, however, revolves around simplifying nature, from landscapes to close-ups, “to show just enough, to travel deeper and thus to express its essence, uniqueness and beauty.”
-But she’ll play with her tools to push the creative envelope.
-In her recent “Woodlands” series, for instance, Perkins uses movement and camera shake to turn ordinary forest scenes into mesmerizing abstract images.
+The bulk of her art, however, revolves around simplifying nature, from landscapes to close-ups, “to show just enough, to travel deeper and thus to express its essence, uniqueness and beauty”.
+However, she’s not afraid to play with her tools to push the creative envelope.
+In her recent “Woodlands” series, for instance, Ulrike uses movement and camera shake to turn ordinary forest scenes into mesmerizing abstract images.

 3. Dave Lucas

-Especially since besides portraiture, he doesn’t have a set style—there are color and black-and-white shots; harsh and edgy lighting; soft focus and airy; dark and moody; bright and colorful, etc. Add the fact he uses the same superb skills throughout.
+Especially since besides portraiture, he doesn’t have a set style.
+Dave incorporates color and black-and-white shots, harsh and edgy lighting, soft focus and airy, dark and moody, bright and colorful, etc. Add the fact he uses the same superb skills throughout.
 We’ve been pretty good at picking out the fine art images, but that doesn’t matter, really.
 With his talent, it’s all art.

 4. Nicole Eyre

 Think high energy, dramatic contrasts, Madison Avenue advertising level visual effects, and you’re on the mark.
-Her athletes are mostly youngsters, an extension of her work as a pro child and family photographer, but there’s really no reason why only kids can get the Eyre sports hero treatment.
+Her athletes are mostly youngsters, an extension of her work as a pro-child and family photographer, but there’s really no reason why only kids can get the Nicole sports hero treatment.

 “When I’m not out on site shooting architecture and interiors, I make art,” says Elizabeth Schiavello.
 Although her creatively composed and excellent photographs of architecture and interiors arguably are works of art, that just won’t do justice to the images she sets out to create as such.
 Assuming you can spot them amid her commercial work in her portfolios.

-Tip: Beautifully shot people in street scenes, flowers, landscapes… that’s her art, and she does them in thematic groups.
+Tip: Beautifully shot people in street scenes, flowers, landscapes … that’s her art, and she does them in thematic groups.
 Fortunately, it’s much easier to isolate, view, and appreciate her artwork through her regular gallery exhibits.
 Elizabeth’s photography explores the natural environment, the built environment, and the convergence of the two.

-As a professional photographer who does a lot of portrait-related work, Anders McDonald fortunately gets to play around a bit and satiate his creative needs.
+As a professional photographer who does a lot of portrait-related work, Anders McDonald gets to play around a bit and satiate his creative needs.
 He shares much of it in the “Flights of Fancy” section of his website.
 It’s mostly studio work, and you’ll notice there’s a person in each one, regardless of how he likes to creatively experiment with the image.
-McDonald loves to play with light, but interestingly, usually with only a single light source, often producing dramatic shadows and intriguing results.
+Anders also loves to play with light, but interestingly, usually with only a single light source.
+In these, he often produces dramatic shadows with intriguing results.
 Let’s hope he gets a chance to play a lot more.
 As a side note, 15% of all the sales revenue he makes on his artwork is donated to Oxfam Australia.